CMU-Perceptual-Computing-Lab/openpose_unity_plugin/doc/installation.md

  - Go to the root folder and run `testBinary.bat`.
 This will run OpenPose binary demo in video mode.
 If successful, OpenPose window should appear and a video should play slowly, with markers on the human bodies.
  - If the binary runs well but Unity still crashes, please report the issue in GitHub with your specific information.
  - If the binary fails, there might be the following reasons:
+   1. Your GPU has not enough memory: You may try reducing resolution or running in CPU mode in OpenPose binary.
+Please edit `testBinary.bat` and follow the comments inside.
+   2. Placeholder for other possible reasons
+ - If things still break, please report the issue in GitHub and we will look into that.

 ## Updating OpenPose Unity Plugin
-If you update the OpenPose Unity Plugin version and it start crashing, most probably the OpenPose DLL code has been modified.
-If so, you should re-run `getPlugins.bat` in the root folder.
+When updating OpenPose Unity Plugin, make sure to re-run `getPlugins.bat` in the root folder.
+Or it would probably cause Unity to crash.
+If issue happens, refer to the session above to check.

-## Prerequisites
+## Advanced options
 - If you plan to use the default OpenPose DLL (recommended):
     - Make sure that the [latest OpenPose portable demo](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases) works properly by running the default examples following the [OpenPose doc/quick_start.md#quick-start](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/quick_start.md#quick-start).
 - If you also plan to compile and install the OpenPose C++ library on the same machine (e.g., if you plan to use the latest GitHub version rather than the latest official release or if you intend to modify the OpenPose C++ library):